50 Handy Tips

-This list comes from years of experience on the trails and sharing ideas with some expert riders.
+This list comes from over 30 years of experience racing and riding dirt bikes of all types, and sharing ideas with some expert riders.

 3. Use baby powder inside the tires to help the tube move around inside the tire carcass.
 This can help prevent pinch flats.

 4. Always carry at least a front tube on a trail ride.
 It can also be used in the back wheel if necessary if you don’t have the space to carry two tubes.
 A good place to carry a tube is on the front fender in a fender bag which clamps to the edges of the guard.